 To keep your plumbing system in top shape during winter and prevent potential issues, it’s crucial to perform essential maintenance tasks.

 Following a winter plumbing maintenance checklist will help you identify and address potential problems before they escalate.
-Here are some key tasks to include in your checklist:
+Here are some essential tasks to include in your checklist:

 1. Inspect and insulate exposed pipes: Check all exposed pipes in unheated areas of your home, such as basements, crawl spaces, and attics.
 Insulate them using foam sleeves or fibreglass wraps to prevent freezing.